vtex/cli-plugin-logs/README.md

 ## `vtex logs [APP]`

-Show apps production logs
+Shows logs of an app.
+(Only apps in production.)

 ```
 USAGE
   $ vtex logs [APP]

+ARGUMENTS
+  APP  Name of the app to show logs.

 OPTIONS
-  -a, --all      Show all logs from this account's apps
+  -a, --all      Shows logs of every app installed on the current account.
   -h, --help     show CLI help
-  -p, --past     Show logs already seen from this account's apps
+  -p, --past     Shows previous logs of the specified app.
   -v, --verbose  Show debug level logs
   --trace        Ensure all requests to VTEX IO are traced